With so many water treatment processes available to manage effluent, how do you select the best water technology for your application?

 COSHH training needed for chemical dosing

 Coagulation and flocculation in wastewater treatment involves chemical dosing – this carries ongoing costs to buy the water treatment chemicals, training and health and safety assessments.

 The process requires accurate chemical dosing and careful monitoring in order to remain effective.
 This may be an unsuitable wastewater treatment method if the inlet water quality fluctuates often.
 Factors like the type of chemical, mix amount and pH level will need to be amended and will often require a desktop ‘jar test’ to check performance.

 9. Chemical Disinfection

 Water disinfection is used to kill pathogenic micro-organisms and stop their reproduction.
 This is particularly important in drinking water applications.
 Water disinfection can be split into two types: chemical and physical.
 We are looking here at chemical disinfection using chlorine, chlorine dioxide, ozone, alcohols, detergents, hydrogen peroxide.
 Some of these chemicals also remove COD from water.

 Other chemicals added to water during the process of making it safe to drink are sodium hydroxide to adjust the pH level and, in some cases, chemicals for fluoridation.

 Disinfecting water prevents the spread of waterborne infections by killing pathogens such as bacteria, viruses and parasites.
-Although monitoring chemical dosing takes time and careful ongoing monitoring, it is a widely adopted method for residual disinfection and relatively simple to do.
+It is a widely adopted method for residual disinfection and relatively simple to do.